-- Leverage a dual focus approach to study information systems from both tactical and organizational viewpoints in order to advance a broad understanding of digital transformation’s impact on people, business processes and organizational strategy.
+- Use a dual focus approach to study information systems from both tactical and organizational viewpoints in order to advance a broad understanding of digital transformation’s impact on people, business processes and organizational strategy

-- Understand the limitations cognitive biases can inflict on individuals and learn how business decision making can be enhanced through judicious leveraging of supporting technologies that enable leading-edge modeling and analysis.
+- Understand the limitations cognitive biases can inflict on individuals and learn how business decision making can be enhanced through judicious use of supporting technologies that enable leading-edge modeling and analysis

 What to expect in class